Rasmus Christian Elling

 Karen Blixens Vej 4, 2300 København S, KUA2, Building: 11B-2-04

 My work focuses on the cultural, social and political life (and, occasionally, death) of cities - and on the social history of modern Iran in particular.
 My key interests are urban and historical sociology, spatial politics and radical theories of the city.
 For more than 20 years, I have worked on, researched and lived in Iran.

 Through my research in conjunction with the historical project 'Urban Violence in the Middle East' (SOAS, London, 2011-2012), I studied the connection between collective violence and urban space in the oil city of Abadan.
 This focus then developed into a larger project on the urban history of Abadan - a project for which I have recently been awarded a grant.
-Together with my innovative, multi-media history project Abadan:Retold, this research has been covered by CNN, The Guardian, IranWire and other media outlets.
+Together with my innovative, multi-media history project Abadan:Retold, this research has been covered by CNN, The Guardian and other media outlets.

 My first book was a political sociology of ethnicity and nationalism in post-revolutionary Iran.
 In this book, I focused on the large ethnic groups on Iran's geographical periphery, and their relation to the state and public intellectuals.
 I have since followed up on these topics with case studies in various aspects of identity politics in modern Iran, including Islamism/nationalism and regionalism.
 For the Abadan project, I have investigated the role of ethnicity in the coercive structures of the British-controlled oil industry.
 I am currently writing a modern history of Iran while conducting research on urbanism in Tehran.